SFeli/ESP32_IDF_BMP2/README.md

 # BMP2 API

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

 This example shows how to use the new BOSCH - API 'BMP2' with a BMP280 - Sensor.

 ![Setup](/BMP2.JPG)